j-o-e-d-o-e/git/BRANCHES.md

 ### Reset branch

-- `reset` changes the files in the staging area and/or working dir to the state they had when a specified commit was made
+- `reset` changes the files in the staging tree and/or working tree to the state they had when a specified commit was made
 - moves HEAD to the specified commit and previous commits will be discarded
 - "Make my project look like it did back then"
 - Careful if commits are already shared with remote